hikurangi/maas-survey/README.md

 ### To deploy:
 1. Specify a Github Pages URL in `package.json` under `"homepage"`.
-2. Run `npm predeploy && npm deploy`
+2. Run `npm run predeploy && npm run deploy`
 3. Enter your credentials where relevant.